Ph.D. (Ph.D. album)

-Ph.D. is the 1981 debut album by the band of the same name.
+Ph.D. is the self-titled debut album by British band Ph.D., released in 1981.
 It was later reissued with a different cover when "I Won't Let You Down" became a hit in several countries in early 1982.
 The original cover was designed by Mike Payne and was the first release of his "Electrograph" artwork.

 The album was reissued 3 November 2008 by Ph.D./Voiceprint Records.

-The album made it to number 33 on the British Albums Chart.
+The album reached number 33 on the UK Albums Chart.

 Track listing

 All songs written by Jim Diamond and Tony Hymas.